ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 ![30 Dimensions](https://zachheick.github.io/images/Project_Kojak_images/30_dimensional_space.png){: .center-image }

 After using SVD and adding the mood features to our feature space, we now have songs with both similar lyrical meaning and mood closer to one another.
-To get the playlist of similar songs to our example, we use the <span class="orange">Nearest Neighbors</span> algorithm to find the 9 nearest songs.
+To get the playlist of similar songs to our example, we use the <span style="color:#fb8c00">Nearest Neighbors</span> algorithm to find the 9 nearest songs.
 We now have our playlist!

 ![Nearest Neighbors](https://zachheick.github.io/images/Project_Kojak_images/nearest_neighbors.png){: .center-image }

-Lorem Ipsum.
+Below are some similar songs to <span class="red">Ivy by Frank Ocean</span>.
+These songs are also very slow and mellow and mood, and the artists talk about their struggles with themselves and reflect on past relationships as well.

 ![Results Lyrics](https://zachheick.github.io/images/Project_Kojak_images/results_lyrics.png){: .center-image }